Skip to Content

 Photo by Meg Frost, All rights reserved.

-Genie+ gives you access to lightning lanes for a larger group of rides, rather than just a single ride like we discussed in the previous section.
+Multi Pass gives you access to lightning lanes for a larger group of rides, rather than just a single ride like we discussed in the previous section.

 Use internal transportation options